Salem, New Hampshire

 Streamlined front-office workflows using integrated and intuitive scheduling, intake, and reporting features.

 Founded in 1984 as the first free-standing acute rehabilitation hospital in New Hampshire, Northeast Rehabilitation Hospital Network currently employs more than 100 therapists—and 1,000 total employees—across four inpatient hospitals, more than 20 outpatient clinics, and a home care services department.
-A regional leader in rehab therapy, Northeast Rehab is accredited by the Joint Commission and the Commission on Accreditation of Rehabilitation Facilities (CARF).
-It has also earned Joint Commission Disease Specific Care Certification in stroke, brain Injury, and amputee rehabilitation.
+A regional leader in rehab therapy, Northeast Rehab is accredited by The Joint Commission and all four of its inpatient hospitals have earned The Joint Commission Disease-Specific Care Certification in stroke, brain injury, and amputee rehabilitation.
 The organization’s mission is to rebuild “lives through providing hope, compassion, and a dedication to excellence.”

 Northeast Rehab was using Meditech as its hospital-based EHR, and while its outpatient rehab clinics were using that system for scheduling and billing, providers were still completing documentation on paper.
 Without a centralized data source for the whole network, accessing current, accurate data was proving difficult, and the team wasn’t able to audit their processes to ensure accuracy and completeness without resorting to a time-consuming manual review.
 Paper documentation was costing the organization both time and money, and the team at Northeast Rehab knew they needed a solution that would interface with their existing hospital EHR.